Stuycs-K/finalproject-10-lau-jonathan-basak-souvik/DEVLOG-Jonathan.md

 40 min

 ### 2025-05-21 - More encoding
-Trying to choose the encoding methods to use the gif encoder 50min
+Trying to choose the encoding methods to use for the gif encoder (GREEDY, SELECTIVE), but keeping in mind how we will decode it.
+50min

 ### 2025-05-22 - Greedy Decode